Location Preparations and Protocol

 - If you are eligible to return, the app will provide you with a pass that grants access for the day.
 You must show this pass to the person stationed at the Dallas College location entrance to gain access.

 Employees who have questions about the Appian app should contact the Human Resources call center at 972-860-5119 from 7:45 a.m. to 4:30 p.m.
 Monday through Friday, or email AskHR@dcccd.edu.
-Students with questions should contact the Dallas College Health Services nurse line at 972-860-8970.
+Students with questions should contact Student Technical Support at 972-669-6402.

 Returning to the Workplace

-Departments will utilize the A, B, C modified work schedule, meaning a third of each department's employees will be present at the workplace at any given time.
-Employees will be assigned to group A, B, or C, with each group rotating in each week.
-An employee will work one week onsite and then spend two weeks working remotely, unless otherwise instructed.
+In July 2020, Dallas College welcomed employees back to the workplace utilizing the A, B, C schedule.
+Departments scheduled employees to work onsite, using a modified face-to-face work schedule, meaning a third of each department's employees were scheduled to be present at the workplace at any given time.
+Employees were assigned to group A, B, or C, with each group rotating in each week.
+An employee worked one week onsite and then spent two weeks working remotely.